Biochemistry: Biomolecules

-The 4 main classes of molecules in biochemistry (often called biomolecules) are carbohydrates, lipids, proteins, and nucleic acids.
-Many biological molecules are polymers: in this terminology, monomers are relatively small macromolecules that are linked together to create large macromolecules known as polymers.
+The four main classes of molecules in biochemistry (often called biomolecules) are carbohydrates, lipids, proteins, and nucleic acids.
+Many biological molecules are polymers: chains of smaller repeating units called monomers.
 When monomers are linked together to synthesize a biological polymer, they undergo a process called dehydration synthesis.
-Different macromolecules can assemble in larger complexes, often needed for biological activity.
+Macromolecules can assemble in larger complexes with other molecules of the same or different type, often required for biological activity.